-Meanwhile, thanks to Clare Lees for the lovely introduction, Matt Hussey for organising a splendid conference and inviting me to speak, Gillian Overing for the Champagne, Jay Johnston for the welcome, all the participants in the Contemporary Medieval seminars, and to the many people I had a series of splendid conversations with.
+Meanwhile, thanks to Clare Lees for the lovely introduction, Matt Hussey for organising a splendid conference and inviting me to speak, Gillian Overing for the Champagne, Jay Gates for the welcome, all the participants in the Contemporary Medieval seminars, and to the many people I had a series of splendid conversations with.
 Thank you!

 One thought on “IONA Vancouver”